IBM-Bluemix-Docs/java/microprofile-json-basics.md

 ```
 {: codeblock}

-To use JSON-B with Liberty, you need the `jsonb-1.0` feature enabled in your `server.xml`.
+To use JSON-B with Liberty, you need the `jsonb-1.0` feature that is enabled in your `server.xml` file.
 You can also use `microProfile-2.0`, which gives you all of the MP features, including JSON-B and JSON-P.

 In your JAX-RS class, you'd use the following to create a `Person` object with the fields shown earlier: